AppImage/docs.appimage.org/source/packaging-guide/from-source/native-binaries.rst

 You can bundle additional resources such as icon files, executable and desktop files using the respective flags described in the ``--help`` text or on linuxdeploy's `homepage <https://github.com/linuxdeploy/linuxdeploy>`__.

 .. note::
    Desktop file and icon are used for so-called :ref:`desktop integration <ref-desktop-integration>`.
 If your build system didn't install such files into the right location, you can have linuxdeploy put your own files into the right places.
-Please see :ref:`linuxdeploy-bundle-desktop-files-icons` for more information.
+Please see :ref:`ref-linuxdeploy-bundle-manually` for more information.

 .. _ref-package-existing-binaries: